5 Services and Charges

 See Section 4-4(1) a) of the Railway Regulations.

 Bane NOR will provide a power supply for train operation, including the purchase of energy for train operation and the sale of this energy on to railway undertakings.
 Energy is provided to all railway undertakings that request it.
 Bane NOR supplies converted electricity for train operation via its unit, Energi.
-The Norwegian Water Resources and Energy Directorate (NVE) has granted Bane NOR a licence for the sale of electricity to the national Norwegian rail networkThe rail network managed by Bane NOR, which is the entire Norwegian rail network..
+The Norwegian Water Resources and Energy Directorate (NVE) has granted Bane NOR a licence for the sale of electricity to the national Norwegian rail network rail networkThe rail network managed by Bane NOR, which is the entire Norwegian rail network..

 Calculation of electricity consumption for train operation can be carried out either using energy meters in the traction units, or by using gross kilometre tonnages and key indicators for conversion from gross kilometre tonnage to energy consumption.
 The key indicators vary according to several factors, such as type of traction unit, line and service pattern.
 The principles and requirements linked with settlement and calculation of charges for electricity for train operation are specified in “Bane NOR’s standard terms and conditions for settlement of 16 2/3 Hz energy”.
 This provides a complete overview of how energy supplied is to be charged and how the energy costs are to be distributed.
 The document also specifies requirements for the reporting of consumption data and invoicing terms.